It’s winter down under – and Australia’s famous cafe scene is serving a slew of hot-chocolatey treats.

 Packed with exotic ingredients such as fairy floss, wood smoke and matcha, Australia’s current favourite hot chocolate flavours are anything but ordinary – and winter is the perfect time to sample them.
 But don’t take our word for it: this season, you’ll find our most buzzworthy cups of cocoa all over Instagram.
 Here are four of the most delectable choices.

-Warm up with these most Instagrammable hot chocolates
+Warm up with Instagrammable hot chocolates

 Hot chocolate sphere, Melbourne